What Is Sex Addiction?

 The pattern or process of sex addiction is entirely different to someone who enjoys a lot of sex.
 Let’s take a look at what this pattern of behaviour in sex addiction looks like:

-There is an on-going desire or effort to limit sexual behaviour.
+- There is an on-going desire or effort to limit sexual behaviour.
 Sex addicts often create external barriers in an attempt to control their sexual behaviour.
-This might include moving to a new citiy or neighborhood.
+This might include moving to a new city or neighbourhood.
 Many immerse themselves in religion to soothe their shame, but their acting out continues.

-They experience severe consequences due to sexual behaviour, and yet are unable to stop despite these adverse consequences.
-Consequences include loss of partner or spouse, severe marital or relationship problems, loss of career opportunities, unwanted pregnancies, suicidal ideation, exposure to AIDS or other sexually transmitted disease.
+- They experience severe consequences due to sexual behaviour, and yet are unable to stop despite these adverse consequences.
+Consequences include loss of partner or spouse, severe marital or relationship problems, loss of career opportunities, unwanted pregnancies, suicidal ideation, exposure to AIDS or other sexually transmitted diseases.